lammps/lammps/doc/src/fix_pimd.rst

 accessed by various :doc:`output commands <Howto_output>`.
 The three quantities in the global vector are

-  (1) the total potential energy from the springs connecting every quasi-bead to its neighbors, (2) the current temperature of the classical system, (3) the current value of the virial estimator for the kinetic energy of the quantum system :ref:`(HBB) <HBB>`.
+  (1) the total spring energy of the quasi-beads,
+  (2) the current temperature of the classical system of ring polymers, (3) the current value of the virial estimator for the kinetic energy of the quantum system :ref:`(Herman) <Herman>`.

-The vector values calculated by this fix are "intensive", except for the spring energy, which is "extensive".
+The vector values calculated by this fix are "extensive", except for the temperature, which is "intensive".

 No parameter of this fix can be used with the *start/stop* keywords of the :doc:`run <run>` command.
 This fix is not invoked during :doc:`energy minimization <minimize>`.